Nike Smoky Mountain Running Camp

 - Meals: All meals are provided at the on-campus dining facility.

-All Campers should arrive at camp, prepared to run on Sunday, the 1st day of camp.
+All campers should arrive at camp, prepared to run on Sunday, the 1st day of overnight camp.

 We have modified our high school program and created a separate curriculum and activity schedule that will be offered concurrently with the high school schedule.
 We feel extremely confident that this will provide a satisfying experience for these younger runners.